golnik/LIDEG/README.md

-LIDEG: Laser-Induced Dynamics of Electrons in Graphene
+# LIDEG: Laser-Induced Dynamics of Electrons in Graphene

+LIDEG is a set of computer codes for simulating and visualizing laser-induced electron dynamics in neutral graphene.

 Please visit the wiki page for more details: https://github.com/golnik/LIDEG/wiki